 Thirteen aircraft are now on display, the Harvard, Cornell, and Stinson HW-75 are airworthy and our Tiger Moth and Cessna Crane are being restored to flying condition.
 Eight other types of training aircraft, an Avro Anson Mk 1 and 5, a Hurricane, Fleet Fort, Beech 18, Norseman, Yale and Fairey Battle in various stages of replication are on static display along with a collection of various types of aircraft engines.
+A Blenheim is on display in a hotel near Macdonalds on the Trans-Canada HW north of Brandon.
 A restored Link Trainer (early flight simulator) is also on display.

 Vehicles - R.C.A.F. - 1940s

 Staff car, Six-wheel-drive Crash Tender, Half ton truck, Ford airfield tractor, Jeep, Aircraft refuelling tanker, FWD Airport Snowblower and two RCAF military trucks.
 This collection will eventually be housed in our new Motor Transport building.

 The aircraft and vehicles are housed in an authentic hangar just as they were in wartime.
 (Area 36,800 square feet - unheated).
 Within this space some artifacts are displayed in heated display area on two levels (2,000 square feet).
 There is also a heated aircraft restoration shop (3,000 square feet), a wood working shop for the restoration of our historic buildings and a souvenir shop on the premises.